redsparrow98/Assignment-1---PokeNav/readme.txt

-* We used Git/GitHub version control while working on this assignment to make independent and separated team work possible.
+* We used Git/GitHub version control while working on this assignment to make independent work also possible

 below is the requested explanation on how we separated the tasks and on which ones we worked together